Jazz Arts Ensembles I & II

 Prerequisites: Must be enrolled in private guitar lessons and must successfully complete a sight-reading audition.

-Description: Wichita State University's Guitar Ensemble is a chamber jazz ensemble consisting of 3-5 guitars that performs original arrangements of both classic and modern jazz repertoire.
+Description: Wichita State University's Guitar Ensemble is a chamber jazz ensemble consisting of three to five guitarists that perform original arrangements of both classic and modern jazz repertoire.
 The ensemble requires high degrees of literacy and instrument awareness, as the group's members navigate arrangments written in standard musical notation.
 The ensemble is aimed toward familiarizing guitarists with reading music in an ensemble setting, and works to hone the students' skills in the ares of tone, balance, blend, and sight-reading.
-The Guitar Ensemble is also aimed toward giving the students yet another outlet to perform, as the ensemble performs in a formal concert setting at least twice per semester (in conjunction with Jazz Arts I & II, and Banda Hispanica).
+The Guitar Ensemble is also aimed toward giving the students yet another outlet to perform, as the ensemble performs in a formal concert setting at least twice per semester (in conjunction with Jazz Arts I & II and Banda Hispanica).
 This ensemble is an integral part of a guitarist's musical education at WSU, and instills within them many musical skills they will be required to possess as working professionals.